What is Intellectual Property Law?

-Patents are tangible assets which, if properly managed and utilised, create increased value in a company.
+Patents are tangible assets which, if properly managed and utilized, create increased value in a company.
 Patents provide tangible value in that they are often a means for attracting investors or providing a source of revenue through the patent licensing.
 Moreover, patents inspire confidence in shareholders for a company’s competitive position in the marketplace, since patents protect specific products and create a barrier to competition in the marketplace.

 Patents are a very effective means of protection for the assets of any technology-based business.
 A patent portfolio provides sufficient coverage to practice a technology, and deterrence of competitors.
 An ideal patent portfolio provides a sufficient defensive and optimal offensive position regarding the product, in order to provide a competitive advantage in a highly competitive and lucrative environment.